 In my opinion, while the, “Fever makes the horse a rotten place for the bugs to live in and therefore you shouldn’t treat it” argument makes some medical sense, in my experience, it’s pretty hard to convince a concerned horse owner of the merits of that argument when they are standing there fretting over their horse who has no interest whatsoever in his hay.
 So, I tend to find myself on the side of trying to get the horse feeling better, in addition to trying to identify and treat the cause.
 I mean, you don’t want to only try to lower the fever, you also want to try to get to the cause.
 But I haven’t found any real harm in trying to lower a horse’s body temperature, so (finally), if a horse has a fever, here’s what I tend to advise my clients to do.

 2. Treat the problem (if you can figure out what the problem is).
-If, for example, your horse has a bacterial infection, the infection.
+If, for example, your horse has a bacterial infection, treat the infection.
+Or have a blood test drawn to see how the horse’s body is doing.
+Vet stuff.

 3. Do stuff to help control the fever.
 The two things that seem to help the most are: a) Non-steroidal anti-inflammatory drugs, such as phenylbutazone (“bute”) or flunixin meglumine (most commonly known as Banamine®, even after all these years), and b) a cold bath, followed by a thorough scraping to remove the excess water.
 Here’s why: the drugs work to lower fever directly, and the water treatment causes cooling as the water evaporates.

-So there.
 Fevers usually aren’t a big deal.
 Some people even think of them as our friends (or, your horse’s friend).
 There’s a reason they happen, and they usually aren’t a big deal.
-Don’t you feel better now?
+Still, you don’t want to ignore them, because they can be a sign of something serious (sometimes).

 * A lot of things that I get told don’t really help all that much.
 Like, “Dr. Ramey, my horse is limping.
 I think it’s his left front hock.”
 In this example, I’ve been told something, but it’s probably also not something that the person would also want me to know (e.g., “I don’t really know very much about horses”).
 Also, the information wouldn’t really help much, even if horses did have left front hocks.